Thiebauts/AoP_radmc3dWrap/README.md

 The code uses two convergence criteria for temperature-dependent calculations:

-1. **Temperature Difference**: The maximum relative temperature difference between iterations must fall below the specified threshold (default: 5%).
+1. **Mean Temperature Difference**: The mean relative temperature difference between iterations must fall below the specified threshold (default: 2%).
+This uses the average difference across all cells, which is less sensitive to outliers than the maximum difference.

 2. **Cell Temperature Group Changes**: The percentage of cells that change their temperature group (e.g., from cold to warm) between iterations must fall below the specified threshold (default: 1%).